Behavioral Health Lighting at Visa

 Product Testing: Impact-, Ligature-, and Tamper-Resistance

 In order to qualify as suitable for high risk behavioral health/high impact areas, these luminaires underwent vigorous testing.
 Gig, our patient room task light, and Sole, our unbreakable mirror, are both IK10 rated.
 This means that they can withstand over 100 joules of impact without damage or loss of function.
 Thick polycarbonate on all our behavioral health/high abuse products protects the light sources while allowing illumination to shine through, and tamper-resistant hardware prevents the luminaires from being opened up or disassembled.
-The luminaire bodies and their assemblies have an anti-ligature design.
+The luminaire bodies and their assemblies have an ligature-resistant design.

 • Video: Sole Product Testing